Alexander Nowell

 Alexander Nowell (c.
-1517 – 13 February 1602, aka Alexander Noel) was an Anglican priest and theologian.
-He served as Dean of St Paul's during much of Elizabeth I's reign, and is now remembered for his catechisms.
+1517 – 13 February 1602), also known as Alexander Noel, was an Anglican priest and theologian who served as Dean of St Paul's during much of Elizabeth I's reign, and is now remembered for his catechisms, written in Latin.

 Early life

-He was the eldest son of John Nowell of Read Hall, Read, Lancashire, by his second wife Elizabeth Kay of Rochdale, and was the brother of Laurence Nowell.
-His sister Beatrice was the mother of John Hammond; Robert Nowell, attorney of the court of wards, was his other brother.
+Alexander Nowell was the eldest son of John Nowell of Read Hall, Read, Lancashire, by his second wife Elizabeth Kay of Rochdale, and was the brother of Laurence Nowell, who became Dean of Lichfield.
+His sister Beatrice was the mother of John Hammond; Another brother, Robert Nowell, became Attorney of the Court of Wards.